-I know I’ve said before that whatever life’s problem, gluten free biscuit dough is the solution.
-And while I love love love having biscuit dough in the freezer, ready at a moment’s notice to be a special treat or, say, an impromptu crust for a chicken pot pie (my favorite), gluten free pizza doughfrom GFOAS Bakes Bread is at least as versatile.
-And let’s be honest, when you add just another couple ingredients like cheese and sauce, it’s pretty easy to call it dinner.
-Even though I know that some of you (judging from Amazon reviews of Bakes Bread) have mixed feelings about yeast bread dough that enjoys a long slow rise in the refrigerator before being shaped, I promise that you’ll see how much of a time-saver it is when you start making this pizza dough a part of your weekly routine.
+Even though I know that some of you have mixed feelings about yeast bread dough that enjoys a long slow rise in the refrigerator before being shaped, I promise that you’ll see how much of a time-saver it is when you start making this pizza dough a part of your weekly routine.

 There are 6 step by step photos here, but not because this gluten free bubble up pizza recipe really needs 6 step by step photos to explain itself.
-It’s really because, well, the photos were pretty and it was either do a 6-photo collage—or be one of those food blogs that makes you scroll through 10,000 photos for 20 minutes before you actually get to the recipe itself.
-I hope it’s obvious what side of that issue I come out on…
+But showing you all the steps in these photos and in a how-to video hopefully shows you just how easy this recipe is to make.

 8 to 10 leaves fresh basil (optional), torn by hand